anton-tchekov/unholy-c/README.md

 `_string_find` is used to detect keywords and builtin functions by finding the position of a string in another, delimiter separated string.

-- `memory.c`: External memory access interface / emulation

 - `instr.c`: Bytecode instruction definitions (e.g. `INSTR_CALL`)

 - `token.c`: Token type and keyword definitions like `TT_IF`, `TT_WHILE`, etc.

 **Main:**

-`builtin.c`: Contains builtin functions like `mul`, `sin`, `isupper`, etc.
+- `builtin.c`: Contains builtin functions like `mul`, `sin`, `isupper`, etc.

-`tokenizer.c`: Extracts the next token from the source file (keyword, identifier, literal, etc.) and passes it to the parser.
+- `tokenizer.c`: Extracts the next token from the source file (keyword, identifier, literal, etc.) and passes it to the parser.

-`parser.c`: Predictive recursive descent parser.
+- `parser.c`: Predictive recursive descent parser.
 Requests tokens from the Tokenizer and outputs bytecode instructions.

 An IdentifierMap stores the locations of identifiers